-The testing fees have been separated into three parts – 50% upfront when the device is submitted to the Lab, 25% upon issuance of your Partial Assurance certificate and 25% upon issuance of your Full Assurance certificate.
+The testing fees have been separated into three parts – 50% upfront when the device is submitted to the Lab and the remaining 50% upon issuance of your Full Assurance certificate.

 To apply to have a device tested for SMDA Assurance please send an email to email@example.com, who will be able to provide you with more detail on the next steps for your specific device.

 If a device is SMDA assured, it will be registered on the Device Assurance Device (DAR).
 Access to the DAR is only available to Scheme Members.

 Click on the Device ID for more information on the device, including which baseline it has been assured against.
 Some devices may have been assured with tolerated issues, for example where a test has failed as a result of a known industry defect which is outside of the device’s control to resolve.
 A full list of tolerated issues is published in Scheme Document SMDA-246 SMDA Tolerated Issues for Partial Assurance in Credit Mode in Central and South Regions.
 To find out which specific issues relate to a particular device, you can contact the manufacturer directly.

 Devices can be granted full or partial SMDA assurance.
 Partial assurance is awarded in two instances: